Pronunciation: pro klor PER a zeen

 Do not give this medicine to a child before or after a surgery.

-Prochlorperazine may increase the risk of death in older adults with dementia-related conditions and is not approved for this use.
+Prochlorperazine may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 Tell your doctor if you have ever had: